craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. Rewrite of `mrNarrowTypesByCallExpression`:  each sig candidate set is processed separately in `mrNarrowTypesByCallExpressionHelperAttemptOneSetOfSig`.
+Input parameters combinations are exhaustively checked by using first failing parameter `{symtab,constraintItem}` of a successful match as the starting condition for the next signature.
+If there is no failing parameter, then matching is complete and the other sigs do not need to be checked.
 0. `intersectRefTypesTypes` -> `intersectionOfRefTypesTypes` to match `unionOfRefTypesTypes`
 0. `RefTypesSymtabConstraintItem` invariance is fixed by updating the symtab at the end of `andSymbolTypeIntoSymtabConstraint`.
 0. Don't pass `inferStatus` to functions in `flowConstraints.ts`.